Wraparound Resources Guides

 The number of studies evaluating Wraparound's effectiveness by rigorously comparing the outcomes of youth and families participating in Wraparound to a similar group of youth and families that did not has grown substantially over the last 15 years.
 This summary document provides a summary of meta-analysis of the effectiveness of Wraparound conducted by Jesse Suter and Eric Bruns in 2009.

-The Implementation Guide is designed to provide a "road map" for this in program and system oversight roles for Wraparound and to help keep them focused on the range of important issues in overseeing effective Wraparound practice.
+The Implementation Guide is designed to provide a "road map" for those in program and system oversight roles for Wraparound and to help keep them focused on the range of important issues in overseeing effective Wraparound practice.

 Click here to download the Wraparound Implementation Guide: A Handbook for Administrators & Managers.